postcss/autoprefixer/README.md

 If Autoprefixer doesn’t add prefixes to your CSS, check if they’re still required on [Can I Use].

-There is a [list with all supported] properties, values, and selectors in the wiki.
+There is a [list with all supported] properties, values, and selectors.

 [list with all supported]: https://github.com/postcss/autoprefixer/wiki/support-list
 [Can I Use]:               http://caniuse.com/